-With the election of 1973 came a new President of 1092, Dan Fortune, a Fred Meyer employee.
+With the election of 1973 came a new President of REU Local 1092, Dan Fortune, a Fred Meyer employee.
 A long-time Union activist, Fortune defeated Swope at the polls but was ultimately to serve less than a year before he was stricken with cancer and died in office.
 Walt Derry, who had been Fortune’s Secretary-Treasurer, became the new President.
 During his term, he moved the Union office from Ankeny Street to Davis Street.
 This was the fourth home of the Local.
 The Davis Street building acted as a mini Labor Temple with extra space being rented to six labor-related groups.

 The summer of 1978 will be known as the year of the Portland Grocery Strike.
 The members were out for 23 days.
 The emotionally charged issues were the Employers’ proposal to reduce the health benefits for retirees combined with the issue of hours.
 Holiday closing for grocery was lost, but time-and-a-half was negotiated for working on that holiday.
-Portland’s Local 1092 was the last Local on the West Coast to give up holiday closings.
-Hourly wages for Journeyman Clerks rose to $7.215 per hour; “Cost of Living” contract language was paying off.
+REU Local 1092 was the last Local on the West Coast to give up holiday closings.
+Hourly wages for Journeyman Clerks rose to $7.215 per hour; “Cost of Living” contract language was paying off

-Nationally, the “Amalgamated Meat Cutters and Butcher Workmen” and the “Retail Clerks International” began exploring ways to effectively merge the two unions, recognizing that there were many commonalities shared between their members.
+Locally in 1979, two important resolutions were passed by the membership which established “coordinated bargaining.”
+Nationally, the “Amalgamated Meat Cutters and Butcher Workmen” and the “Retail Clerks International” began exploring ways to effectively merge the two unions, realizing that they’d be stronger if they worked together.
 The talks continued throughout the 1970’s and culminated with the Merger Agreement of 1979.
-In June of that year, the United Food and Commercial Workers Union was born.
+In June of that year, the United Food and Commercial Workers International Union was founded.